 Dr. Michael Jarvis

-Now entering its seventh season, the Smiths Island Archaeology Field School has trained dozens of students in excavation and research methods and prepared them for graduate study.
-Besides investigating a variety of 17th and 18th-century sites ranging from a 400-year old early settlers’ house to a quarantine hospital, students learn about the early Modern Atlantic World from an island at its center.
-Students are involved in all aspects of fieldwork, including excavation, artifact identification, documentary research, mapping, photography, and 3D digital modeling.
-Through readings, exploration, tours of local sites and even an experimental archaeology practicum, students will learn about Bermuda’s extensive history and the process of Americanization.
-During the 2018 season, we will extend excavations near Oven Site (c.
-1615) to find the main manor house, continue digging a military and civilian quarantine site, and survey the island’s western bay to find new sites.
-Prior archaeological experience or knowledge of early American history is not required!
+Now entering its twelfth season, the Smith’s Island Archaeology Field School has trained dozens of students in excavation and research methods and prepared them for graduate study and professional work.
+This unique program studies the early Modern Atlantic World from Bermuda – an island at its center – as we investigate two early 17th -century sites dating to the dawn of settlement.
+Students are involved in all aspects of fieldwork during our six-week season: excavation, artifact identification, documentary research, mapping, and photography.
+Through readings, archival research, and exploration of local sites and museums you will learn about Bermuda’s rich history and processes of cultural hybridity and creolization embedded in American and African Diasporic history.
+Prior archaeological experience or knowledge of early American history is not required.

 Project Size: 1-24 participants